• JAM header styleized image

 Jefferson Lab Angular Momentum Collaboration

 The Jefferson Lab Angular Momentum (JAM) Collaboration is an enterprise involving theorists, experimentalists, and computer scientists from the Jefferson Lab community using QCD to study the internal quark and gluon structure of hadrons and nuclei.
-Experimental data from high-energy scattering processes are analyzed using modern Monte Carlo techniques and state-of-the-art uncertainty quantification to simultaneously extract various quantum correlation functions, such as parton distribution functions (PDFs), fragmentation functions (FFs), transverse momemtum dependent (TMD) distributions, and generalized parton distributions (GPDs).
+Experimental data from high-energy scattering processes are analyzed using modern Monte Carlo techniques and state-of-the-art uncertainty quantification to simultaneously extract various quantum correlation functions, such as parton distribution functions (PDFs), fragmentation functions (FFs), transverse momentum dependent (TMD) distributions, and generalized parton distributions (GPDs).
 Inclusion of lattice QCD data and machine learning algorithms are being explored to potentially expand the reach and efficacy of JAM analyses and our understanding of hadron structure in QCD.

 Latest News